 - It is also the philosophy of Southeastern Technical College that assessment is far more comprehensive than the basic skills testing process.
 Assessment is the opportunity for and the responsibility of Southeastern Technical College to collect information about prospective students that is relevant to their educational experience.
 This information should be used to assist each student to experience success in his/her educational endeavor.

 - Southeastern Technical College evaluates students’ readiness for degree, diploma, and certificate programs.
-STC may accept a student’s official entrance score on the following validated assessment instruments if the scores meet the required minimums listed on the chart below.
+STC may accept one or multiple official assessment measures on the following validated assessment instruments if the scores meet the required minimums listed on the chart below.

 - General Education Development [GED®] score of 145 or higher on each section for placement into any certificate, diploma, or degree program 2014 and after